 What is ULEZ?

-The ultra-low emission zone was put in place to deter drivers of older polluting vehicles from entering the centre of London in a bid to improve air quality in and around the capital.
+It does this by targeting vehicles that do not meet a certain emissions criteria, and therefore means that the drivers of these vehicles will have to pay the daily ULEZ charge.The London Ultra Low Emission Zone was put in place to deter drivers of higher polluting vehicles from entering the centre of London, in a bid to improve air quality in and around the capital.

 Is my vehicle affected?

-ULEZ exempt cars
+ULEZ exempt classic cars

-The simplest way to check if you will need to pay the new charge is to use the government website tool, where you simply enter your vehicle's registration to find out.
+The simplest way to check if you will need to pay the new charge is to use the government website, where you simply enter your vehicle's registration to find out.Check Your Vehicle

 But I Don't Want to Pay £12.50?

 Are electric cars and hybrids therefore the way forward?
-In central London small electric cars like the Renault Zoe are perfect as they will not have to pay the London Congestion Charge, or the ULEZ charge.
+In central London small electric cars like the Renault Zoe are perfect as they will not have to pay the London Congestion or the ULEZ charge.